OliverHennhoefer/awesome-ts-anomaly-detection-datasets/CONTRIBUTING.md

 - The link points to an official source, archival record, or clearly maintained repository.
 - Access requirements are stated honestly.
 - The description is factual and does not overstate benchmark quality.
+- Published benchmark-quality concerns are summarized without turning them into unsupported quality ratings.
 - Publications, repositories, and mirrors are labeled as such.
-- The entry avoids emoji and keeps formatting consistent with the README.
+- The entry keeps the **Benchmark caveat** marker and other formatting consistent with the README.

 ## Scope